 The information on this page came together as a result of the collaboration of members of Art&Dialogue e.V in Berlin, Germany, with the l’Union des Cultes Traditionelles du Togo, and with the financial support of the Mondriaan Foundation, Amsterdam, the Goethe-Institute, and the Berlin University of the Arts.
-Art&Dialogue e.V. supports the UCTT in its claim for the restitution of powerful spiritual objects from western collections and helps to set up Maison Gbégbé.
-If, and when yes, how is it possible to return “museum pieces” to their original status as spiritual objects.
-What should their new surroundings offer, and what use could a restitution process have for the UCTT communities to which those objects would be returning.
+Art&Dialogue e.V. supports the UCTT in its wish to preserve and strengthen traditional culture, and its claim for the restitution of powerful spiritual objects from western collections.
+If, and when yes, how is it possible to return “museum pieces” to their original status as spiritual beings?
+What should their new surroundings offer, and what use could a restitution process have for the UCTT communities to which those objects would be returning?
 Throughout this collaboration artists, scholars, cultural researchers, spiritual dignitaries, political activists, and cultural workers speak about, explore, solve conflicts, and celebrate their differences and commonalities by giving space to and, exchanging spiritual knowledge and narratives.
 By revisiting past places and times, we hope to open up new possibilities for the present.
 This project wants to make a small contribution to a series of projects, films, books, and theories that also aim for the decolonization of thought and the deconstruction of structures that keep western powers, borders, and privileges in place.